Padina (Kovačica): Geography and climate

 The highest precipitation is in May and June and also in November and December.
 It totals between 650 and 700 mm of rain per year.

 The wind, which often blows from southeast is called "koshava".
 Košava blows from Montenegro for one to seven days (or even longer) with a speed of 100 km/h.
 It is most frequent in spring and autumn.
 Northern wind is dry, like koshava, but much colder.
 It comes in winter months and brings the coldest and driest weather.

 Underground water is being found in depths about 30 meters.
 On deeper places water is more clear, and people are supplied from there.
 The soil in Padina is muddy.

 History

-Padina was first settled by Romanians and later by Serbs but these settlements were abandoned.
-The current village was founded in 1806 by Slovak immigrants.
+Padina was first settled by Romanians and later by Serbs but these settlements were razed by Ottomans and abandoned, the location of Romanian village is unknown but Serbian one was located approximately one kilometer south of present day village.
+The current village was founded in 1806 by Slovak immigrants who were expelled from Slovakia as a religious minority.
 There were two waves of Slovak immigration, each containing 80 families.
-The second wave came two years after the foundation of the village by the first wave.
+The second wave came six years after the foundation of the village and was mostly from outside of modern day Slovakia, majority of which came from Pest and Ungvar regions.

 The settlement was initiated by Archduke Ludwig to strengthen the Military Border between Austrian and Ottoman Empires.
-The official name was related to the initiator - Ludwigsdorf in German or Lájosfalva in Hungarian (both meaning Ludwig's village).
+The official name was related to the initiator - Ludwigsdorf in German or Nagylájosfalva in Hungarian (both meaning Ludwig's village).
 The inhabitants, however, kept calling it Padina.